40 Things To Start Doing If You Want To Retire In Your 40s

 Do you want to retire in your 40s?
 Heck, I know I do.
 (Truthfully, I’d retire and disappear today if I had the means.
 Sigh.)
 Anyway…

 The American Dream has always consisted of grandiose visions of retired life.
-After working for decades breaking their backs, men and women envision a life of leisure at a later age.
+After working for decades, breaking their backs, men and women envision a life of leisure at a later age.
 But why wait until it’s too late?
-Why not put in the work now to retire sooner, while you’re still young enough to do everything you’ve ever wanted to do in life.
-Retiring in your 40s is entirely possible, but it requires a strict budget, smart money moves, giving up unnecessary luxuries and living a frugal but fun life.
+Why not put in the work now to retire sooner while you’re still young enough to do everything you’ve ever wanted to do in life?
+Retiring in your 40s is entirely possible, but it requires a strict budget, smart money moves, giving up unnecessary luxuries, and living a frugal but fun life.
 Take these 40 steps to get closer to retirement while you’re still young enough to enjoy all of the extra free time.

 Define What “Retired” Means

-The world retirement carries a different meaning for everyone.
+The word retirement carries a different meaning for everyone.
 Some people think of retirement and picture a day filled with nothing but leisure activities, living off the money saved and investments.
 Other people picture retirement as a combination of living off saved money while still earning a small income by learning a new, valuable skill or doing something they love.

 Write Down The Specific Goal